lucasrodes/lucasrodes.github.io/pages/work.md

 ---

 # work
-My interests lie in the fields of Machine Learning, Environmental Informatics and Social Sciences.
-Most of the work I do is open source.
+My interests lie in the fields of machine learning, environmental informatics and geography.
+All of the work I do is open source.

 I am currently working on a global COVID-19 dataset, helping produce charts like the one below.